Compiling and Installing Snowmix.

 The following is no longer thought to be true, but left here for later inspection.
 In the code in controller.cpp Snowmix will core dump when calling mmap() after shm_open() and ftruncate().
 So far I don't know how to prevent it.
 Suggestions and hints are welcomed.
 This problem however seems to have gone, though it has not yet been fully verified.

-Snowmix compiles on Mac OS_X Lion, Mountain Lion, Maverick and Yosemite.
-It might also work on older Snow Leopard, but it has not been tested.
+Earlier versions of Snowmix compiles on OS X Snowleopard, Lion, Mountain Lion, Maverick and Yosemite, but has not been tested for Snowmix 0.5.2.1.

 To compile Snowmix on OS X on Lion and Snowleopard you first need to install Xcode, which Apple may no longer provide through App Store for free.
 Then you need to download the Command Line Utilities and install this package as the bootscript can not do this.
 You can find the Utilities for Lion on the Apple Developer website, but for Snowleopard you may have to search elsewhere.